What skills do teachers need for the 21st century?

 Associate Professor Barbousas says digital innovation is pushing the boundaries of the 19th century paradigm, and teachers and teacher educators ‘can’t be doing things the same way anymore’.

-Apply now to study Teaching and Education at La Trobe in Semester 1, 2018.
+Be outstanding in the classroom – apply now to study Teaching and Education at La Trobe in Semester 2, 2018.